Bumpy, bad skin got you feeling the blues?

 AMONG THE THINGS YOU ONLY HOPED FOR." - Epicurus.

-While practicing gratitude may not magically fix your skin problem, it can certainly help with the way you view and value your self, your health, and your wellbeing.
+While practising gratitude may not magically fix your skin problem, it can certainly help with the way you view and value your self, your health, and your wellbeing.
 And, if you ask me?
 That's a pretty great first step!

 Do you practice gratitude regularly?